Medicaid expansion in Idaho

 The Idaho Department of Health & Welfare oversees the Idaho Medicaid program.
 A department publication details three Medicaid benefit plans: a Basic Plan to provide medical services for low-income children and working-age adults; an Enhanced Plan that provides medical services, developmental disability services, enhanced mental health coverage, and long-term care services for individuals with special needs; and a Coordinated Plan that provides medical services to individuals who are dually eligible for Medicare and Medicaid.

-Despite the fact that Idaho has not expanded Medicaid, total enrollment has grown by nearly 52,000 over the past three years.
-Enrollment was 238,150 people in the fall of 2013, before the first open ACA enrollment period.
-As of July 2016, enrollment reached 289,858 — a 22 percent increase.
+Despite the fact that Idaho has not expanded Medicaid, total enrollment grew by more than 57,000 between the end of 2013 and the end of 2017.
+But net enrollment growth had dropped to about 34,000 people by mid-2019.
 In every state, there are people who were already eligible for Medicaid but had not enrolled prior to 2014.
 The extensive outreach and enrollment activities conducted by the exchanges have boosted Medicaid enrollment nationwide, even in states that haven’t expanded Medicaid yet.